 6. Jewish Quarter

-Known as the party district of Budapest, the Jewish Quarter (officially called Erzsébetváros) is a unique and hip area that is definitely worth visiting.
-Its narrow streets are lined with trendy restaurants, cafes, boutiques, and street art.
+Known as the party district of Budapest, the Jewish Quarter (officially called Erzsébetváros) is a unique and hip area that is definitely worth visiting during your 3 days in Budapest.
+Its narrow streets are lined with trendy restaurants, cafes, boutiques, and street art are all tucked into its narrow streets.

 Prior to World War II, this area was home to over 200,000 Jews but was declared a Jewish Ghetto in 1944, where residents lived in misery.
 Today, there are some remnants of the strong Jewish community that once stood here.
 One such reminder is the largest synagogue in Europe, the Dohany Synagogue.
 Here, you can visit a Holocaust memorial garden, weeping willow tree statue and a museum.
 You can also visit two other synagogues in the are, Rumbach street synagogue, and Kazincy street synagogue.